codesbydeen/codesbydeen/README.md

 🤝 Collaboration and teamwork are integral parts of my work ethic.
 I'm always eager to collaborate with diverse teams, exchanging ideas and perspectives to create innovative solutions.
 I believe that the power of teamwork can bring out the best in every project. <br />

+<br>🚀 Career Focus:</br>
+<br>I have a strong foundation in software development principles, data structures, and algorithms, and I’m always eager to learn and grow.
+I enjoy working on projects that challenge me and allow me to explore new technologies.
+Whether it's building dynamic websites, crafting user interfaces, or diving into backend development, I’m excited about the entire software development process.</br>

+<br>🛠️ Current Work:</br>
+<br>As a Software Quality Engineer, I focus on ensuring the stability and scalability of backend systems while continuously learning how to improve my craft.
+I'm particularly passionate about working with APIs, and I enjoy exploring tools like Azure DevOps to streamline development processes.</br>

+<br>🤝 Collaboration:
+I’m a firm believer in the power of collaboration and the value that diverse perspectives bring to every project.
+I’m always open to exchanging ideas and working with others to create innovative, effective solutions.</br>